ntoles/tristan-wiki/pages/tristanv2/pic/tristanv2-structure.md

 ### Usage example

 Let's say we want to setup an electromagnetic field propagating in xy direction in a periodic box.
-Here's a simple loop that will do the job (example from `user/user_emwave.F90`).
+Here's a simple loop that will do the job.
 ```fortran
 ! `kx` and `ky` are the wavenumbers in global coordinates:
 kx = 5; ky = 2